 The Oxford Symposium in School-Based Family Counseling is the annual conference of the Institute for School-Based Family Counseling.

-The Symposium is co-sponsored by the University of San Francisco Center for Child and Family Development and is made possible in part by grant funds.
+The Symposium is co-sponsored by the University of San Francisco Center for Child and Family Development.
 The home of the Symposium is at Brasenose College, Oxford; the conference has also been held at Robert Black College, Hong Kong University in 2007 and 2011 and at Universitat de Barcelona in 2009.

 The OXFORD SYMPOSIUM is an invited, residential, international conference limited to around twenty-five Members—a number small enough to promote cohesion and a high level of participation in this intimate think-tank setting.
 The program begins on the Sunday afternoon and ends after lunch on the Friday and is organized along similar lines each year.
 The proceedings are held in English.